cuvva/terms/terms.md

 Please read these terms and conditions (**terms**) carefully before you use Cuvva.
 They'll tell you who we are, how we provide products to you, how we might change these terms, how you or we could end our agreement to these terms, what to do if there's a problem and other important information.

 If you think there's a mistake or anything needs amending, please get in touch.
 The best way to speak with us is usually in the app - or you can email us at [support@cuvva.com](mailto:support@cuvva.com).
+We’re here to reply within a couple of minutes 7 days a week, 365 days a year, between **6am-1am**.

 ## 1. General